muzixing/cecom_sdn/README.md

 	cd routing
 	ant
+	./modFlowTablesByOvs.sh add k

 Note that to compile the Java Source, you need to install the ant first.
+And k here denotes the fat-tree's parameter k.
+As default you can use 4.

 ### Initialize the fat-tree topology